OpenCTI-Platform/opencti/docs/docs/administration/segregation.md

 ### Traffic Light Protocol

 The Traffic Light Protocol is implemented by default as marking definitions in OpenCTI.
-It allows you to segregate information by TLP level in your platform and restrict access to marked data if users are not authorized to see the corresponding marking.
+It allows you to segregate information by TLP levels in your platform and restrict access to marked data if users are not authorized to see the corresponding marking.

-The *Traffic Light Protocol* (TLP) was designed by the *Forum of Incidence Response and Security Teams* ([FIRST](https://www.first.org/tlp/)) to provide a standardized method for classifying and handling sensitive information, based on four categories of sensitivity.
+The *Traffic Light Protocol* (TLP) was designed by the *Forum of Incident Response and Security Teams* ([FIRST](https://www.first.org/tlp/)) to provide a standardized method for classifying and handling sensitive information, based on four categories of sensitivity.

 For more details, the diagram provided below illustrates how are categorized the marking definitions: